 And that was/is quite a hard nut to crack for me and had massively stopped my writing flow for about 14 days, but please don’t judge that negatively now.
-Caoilfhionn’s sound can hardly be classified, is absolutely unique and fits perfectly with Gondwana Records, the UK label for demanding music such as jazz from the meditative-spiritual world, more contemporary modern jazz, neo-classical, ambient and electronic crossover.
+Caoilfhionn’s sound is hard to categorize, absolutely unique and a perfect fit for Gondwana Records, the UK label for sophisticated music such as jazz from the meditative-spiritual world, contemporary modern jazz, neo-classical, ambient and electronic crossover.
 The review was a feat … 🙂

 To assign Truly to any genre is really extremely difficult.
 Juno Records from the UK just puts this in the indie/alternative bin, which is certainly not wrong, but doesn’t really tell that much.
-I would put a second copy on the folk shelf and tag it with a gaudy “Modern-Folk” sticker.
+I would put a second copy on the folk shelf and put a gaudy “Modern-Folk” sticker on it.

 The opener on the album “Flourish” is a real ear catcher and goes straight into the ear, where it bites into the ear canal with a wonderfully reverberant twang guitar.
-And with the extremely delicate, fragile second song “To Me” – that twang guitar again – I ask myself the question, dammit, where have I heard that before?
+And with the extremely filigree fragile second song “To Me” – there is that twang guitar again – I ask myself the question, damn, where have I heard that before?
 And the penny falls by the penny, but it falls.
-Chris Isaak used this reverberant twang guitar (album Silvertone, 1985), and as for reverb, there is a great master of reverberant folk, the Irish folk singer Luka Bloom, who set standards with the 1994 album “Turf” .
+Chris Isaak used that reverberant twang guitar (album Silvertone, 1985), and in terms of reverb guitar sound, there’s a grandmaster of reverberant folk, Irish folk singer Luka Bloom, who set this standard with the album “Turf” in 1994.

-And so we have already set two stakes for those who are interested in the album “Truly” and are still a little undecided.
+And so we have already set two stakes for those who are interested on the album “Truly” and are still a little undecided.

-With her flying musical carpet Caoilfhionn steers unerringly over different genre landscapes like Folk, Jazz, Ambient, Electronica, but not to plunder them mercilessly, but to be inspired for continuously developing her own sound.
-Caoilfhionn does not shy away from a musical time travel to the middle of Woodstock in 1969 and inhales the feeling of Love, Peace & Happiness, she also takes the one or other psychedelic influence – and that gives her album “Truly” a – as the Austrian says – light sympathetically “weird” (i. e. inspiring crazy) touch (“Teburcular Skies”, “Paths”, “Truly”).
+With her flying musical carpet Caoilfhionn steers unerringly over the most different genre landscapes like singer/songwriter, folk, jazz, ambient, electronica, but not in order to plunder them mercilessly, but to be inspired rather, in order to develop her sound continuously.
+Caoilfhionn is not even afraid of a musical time travel to the Woodstock of 1969 and inhales the feeling of Love, Peace & Happiness.
+She also takes the one or other psychedelic influence – and that gives her album “Truly” a – as the Austrian so aptly says – light sympathetically “verspinnert” touch [i. e. inspiring crazy] (“Teburcular Skies”, “Paths”, “Truly”).

-The ingenious “Readiness is All” and “Hold Your Own”, maybe also the awesome “Fireflies” are some of the more tidily arranged tracks, which makes one or the other listener think of jazz when listening to these songs.
-However, Caoilfhionn is breathing jazz at most without actually playing it, these three tracks evoke associations for me with Paul Weller’s early Style Council (Introducing, 1983) or the very early Pengiun Cafe Orchestra (dto, 1981)….
-And Caoilfhionn Rose also likes jazz à la Portico Quartet, GoGo Penguin or the unbelievably creative Hania Rani, who are all at home in jazz and related styles and belong or have belonged to the creative laboratory of Gondwana Records.
-So a certain influence by slightly jazzy styles of playing will certainly be noticeable.
+The ingenious “Readiness is All” and “Hold Your Own”, maybe also the great “Fireflies” belong to the tidily arranged tracks, which let some people think of jazz when listening to these songs.
+However, Caoilfhionn is at best breathing jazz without actually playing it, these three tracks evoke associations for me with Paul Weller’s early Style Council (Introducing, 1983) or the very early Pengiun Cafe Orchestra (dto, 1981).
+And Caoilfhionn Rose also likes some jazz à la Portico Quartet, GoGo Penguin or the incredible creative Hania Rani, all of whom are at home in jazz and related styles and belong or have belonged to the creative laboratory of Gondwana Records.
+A very slight jazzy influence is certainly evident in Keelin’s music.

 “Every Waking Minute” and “Point in Time” are very nice midtempo folk/folk-rock stuff, even Natalie Merchant (Leave you up, 2010) or Cat Power (the wacky but fantastic 2012 album “Sun”) wouldn’t be able to do better.

-However, the acts I mentioned are not meant to be 1:1 comparisons, but may just throw a spotlight on what music from my musical past comes to mind again when listening to Caoilfhionn Rose “Truly” – and you don’t get something like that too often.
+However, the acts I mentioned are not meant to be 1:1 comparisons, they are just meant to throw a spotlight on what kind of music from my musical past is coming back to my mind when listening to Caoilfhionn Rose “Truly” – and that is something that doesn’t happen all that often.
 Rose awakens old musical passions in me again.

-“This record marks a difficult time in my life and writing it has helped me get through that time.
-I’m really grateful to have music as an outlet,” Caoilfhionn Rose says about her album “Truly.”
-This positive force emanating from the songs can be felt on the whole longplayer and shows us that there is a sunny side of life even in these difficult times.
+“This record marks a difficult time in my life and writing this album has helped me get through that time.
+I’m really grateful to have music as a ventil,” Caoilfhionn Rose tells us about her album “Truly.”
+Ventil This positive force emanating from the songs can be felt on the whole longplayer and shows us that there is a sunny side of life even in these difficult times.

-The album in 24 bit 88.2 kHz convinces with a great sound quality at reference level.
-The recording is unbelievably precise and mixed in the best possible way – with round deep basses that don’t rattle at all, airy realistic midrange, clean and clearly mixed vocals and a treble range that is impressive all along the line.
+The album was available to me in 24 bit 88.2 kHz and convinces with a great sound quality on reference level.
+The recording is unbelievably precise and very well defined mixed – with a round and deep bass, where absolutely nothing is rattling, an airy and realistic midrange, clean and clearly mixed vocals and a high frequency range that is convincing all along the line.

 Facts about Caoilfhionn Rose – “Truly”